veeral-patel/incidents/README.md

 - Assign statuses and priorities to tickets
 - Keyboard shortcut for creating an incident

+## Tech Stack

+INCIDENTS is built using:
+- Ruby on Rails
+- ActionText
+- Bulma
+- JQuery

 ## Get in touch
 To request a feature or report a bug, [please open an issue on GitHub](https://github.com/veeral-patel/incidents/issues)